Table of Contents

 It's often called the mother of all emergencies because if left untreated, your dog could die within hours.

-GDV occurs if the bloated stomach rotates.
+GDV occurs if the bloated stomach, caused by food digestion or gas, rotates.

+And what's even more alarming?
 The risk of GDV increases when a dog eats fast.

 Besides that, there are other factors that cause GDV in your dogs, which are the following: